-The Scientific Career System (SCS) in collaboration with the Philippine Association of Career Scientists (PACS), Inc. successfully held its Annual Meeting and 8th Scientific Symposium at the Eastwood Richmonde Hotel last October 1 with the theme “Science in the Age of #”.
-The event was highlighted by presentations on various topics led by the country’s leading expert in science education and renowned disaster scientist and the scientists of the Scientific Career System and was attended by administratorsand officials from different institutions.
+The Scientific Career System (SCS), in coordination with the Philippine Association of Career Scientists (PACS), successfully held its Annual Scientists Meeting and 9th Scientific Symposium at the Acacia Hotel Manila last December 8, 2015 with the theme “Harnessing Scientific Research Innovations towards ASEAN Integration”.
+The event was highlighted by presentations on various topics led by an eminent personality and the scientists of the Scientific Career System and was attended by administratorsand officials from different institutions.

 Academician Gisela P. Concepcion, professor at the Marine Science Institute, University of the Philippines, Diliman and currently serves as the Vice President for Academic Affairs of the University of the Philippines was the keynote speaker of the event.

 Acd.
 Concepcion, who is also the official representative of the Hon.
 Alfredo E. Pascual to the Scientific Career Council delivered a compelling lecture on achieving national key result areas identified by the National Economic and Development Authority (NEDA) through higher education (HE) and research and development (R&D) which requires immense government support.
 Government funding is very much needed for the growth and development of a healthy, intelligent, and highly educated population, which in turn, will produce large pools of expert (PhDs/Professionals), competent (Masters) and skilled (Technical/Vocational) manpower that will lead in innovation and the planning and implementation of sustainable programs in academic institutions, government agencies, industries and civil society in every region and priority economic sector of the country.